Planning

 The Langley SPD can be viewed here: https://www.birmingham.gov.uk/langleypeddimorespd

-The Outline Planning Application has now been submitted to Birmingham City Council.
-The application is for up to 5,500 dwellings and will include: affordable housing; a mixed-use district centre; two local community hubs; education provision (early years, up to three primary schools, one secondary school and sixth form); community facilities (including health facilities, extensive public open space, sports and play facilities); two new access points to the A38; highways improvement and mitigation; public transport provision; and a network of walking and cycling routes.
+The Outline Planning Application was submitted to Birmingham City Council in December 2021.
+The application is for up to 5,500 dwellings and will include: affordable housing; a mixed-use district centre; two local community hubs; education provision (early years, up to three primary schools, one secondary school and sixth form); community facilities (including health facilities, extensive public open space, sports and play facilities); two new access points to the A38; new and amended principal access junctions along the western boundary of the site; highways improvement and mitigation; public transport provision; and a network of walking and cycling routes.
 The application number is 2021/10567/PA.

 Summary information sheets, including answers to Frequently Asked Questions, are available to download from the resources tab.